nycu-caslab/OSC-RISCV-Web/labs/lab3.rst

 On each allocation request:
   1. Round up the requested size to the nearest pool size.
   2. If a free chunk exists in the corresponding pool, return it; otherwise, request a new page from the Page Frame Allocator.
-  3. Slice the new page frame into chunks and add them to the pool’s free list, then return one chunk.
+  3. Slice the new page frame into chunks and add them to the pool's free list, then return one chunk.
-When freeing a chunk, use its base page frame address to identify which pool it belongs to, and place it back onto that pool’s free list.
+When freeing a chunk, use its base page frame address to identify which pool it belongs to, and place it back onto that pool's free list.

 .. admonition:: Todo